 ARC provided services to TMF when I was the L&D Manager and was impressed with courses.
 Always found ARC to be a good, friendly and thorough organisation to work with.

-I am an SVQ Assessor and Internal Verifier for Social Services & Healthcare Level 2, 3 & 4 and Social Services (Children & Young People) Level 2, 3 & 4.
+I joined ARC Scotland as an SVQ Assessor and Internal Verifier for Social Services & Healthcare Level 2, 3 & 4 and Social Services (Children & Young People) Level 2, 3 & 4.

 Throughout my career in the social services sector, I have held management positions in residential school settings, adult care settings and childcare settings.
 Throughout this time, I have assessed and verified SVQ’s within the care provider organisation, as a full time SVQ Assessor and Internal Verifier with a training provider and as a Freelance SVQ Assessor and Internal Verifier.